lathomas/PhotonInducedGeneration/README.md

 <code>cmsRun MakeX.py</code>

-where X=LHEGENSIM_forcrab,RAWnoHLT,AOD,MINIAOD.
+where X=LHEGENSIMinonestep_forcrab,RAWnoHLT,AOD,MINIAOD.
 The output of the previous step should be provided as input to the next step (obviously...).
 For LHEGENSIM you need to update the inputFiles to a valid LHE file.

 <b>Important note: the HLT step MUST be run on 9_4_14_UL_patch1.
 It will crash on 10_6.</b>
 ​